Scoduglas1999/FlatAI/README.md

 ```

 ### 2. Dataset Generation
-1. Populate the `sharp_images/` directory with high-quality, artifact-free astronomical images (FITS, PNG, or JPG).
+1. Place your high-quality, artifact-free astronomical images (FITS, PNG, or JPG) in the `sharp_images/` directory.
-2. Run the dataset generation script:
+2. Run the dataset generation script.
+This will pre-process the sharp images for the on-the-fly trainer and create the static validation set.
     ```bash
     python create_flat_dataset.py
     ```
-    This will create the `randomized_flat_dataset/` directory containing training and validation data.
+    This will create the `randomized_flat_dataset/` directory.

 ### 3. Training
-To train the model, run the main training script.
-Training will automatically resume from a checkpoint if one is found.
+Start the training process.
+The script supports automatic resuming from checkpoints.

 ```bash
 python train_unet_flat.py
 ```
-Training progress, including sample images and a loss curve, will be saved to the `flat_training_samples/` directory.
+Training samples and a loss curve will be saved to the `flat_training_samples/` directory.

 ### 4. Inference
-A graphical user interface is provided for applying the trained model to new images.
+Use the provided GUI to apply the trained model to new images.

 ```bash
 python gui_corrector_final.py
 ```

-## Future Work
--   **Hyperparameter Optimization:** A systematic search for the optimal weights ($\lambda$) of the loss components could further improve results.
--   **Combined Aberration and Flat Correction:** The architecture could be extended to simultaneously correct for optical aberrations (like coma and astigmatism) in addition to flat-field artifacts.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.